nredick/mais-hacks-2021/README.md

 ## Project Description

 The dataset used to train the model was the [Poems Dataset (NLP)](https://www.kaggle.com/michaelarman/poemsdataset).
 The app works by using the Google Vision API to label images, and those labels are used to generate a poem.
 The poetry generator was built using a tensorflow LSTM.
-The webapp was built using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Bootstrap](https://getbootstrap.com/), and is hosted on an AWS EC2 t2.micro instance.
+The webapp was built using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Bootstrap](https://getbootstrap.com/).

 ## Repository Organization